 Some Approved Vendors are installers, but some Approved Vendors are aggregators who manage RECs, or have a different business model.
 However, every Illinois Shines PV system will ultimately have an Approved Vendor associated with it, even if you only deal with an installer.
 The disclosure that your installer provides to you will name the Approved Vendor.
 The Approved Vendor is ultimately responsible for ensuring that consumer protections are met and that RECs from your system are delivered.

 The Program Administrator of Illinois Shines, acting on behalf of the Illinois Power Agency, has an application process in which a vendor can submit information about its business in order to become “Approved” if it meets program qualifications and requirements.

 A list of Approved Vendors participating in Illinois Shines can be found here.
 You can contact the installers directly; if an Approved Vendor is not an installer, they may be able to refer you to an installer acting on their behalf.
 You should shop around, get a few quotes, read consumer reviews if available, and consider the transaction carefully before entering into any installation contract.

-A list of approved community solar projects, with contact information, will be found here once projects are approved for participation in the Illinois Shines Program.
-Please keep in mind that projects that are in development and have not yet applied to and been approved by Illinois Shines will not appear here.
-Also, keep in mind that some of the projects here may already be fully subscribed.
-This list will be populated once the program launches.
+A list of community solar projects that have opted to be listed publicly is posted on the Illinois Shines website here.
+Please keep in mind that projects that are in development and have not yet applied to and been approved by the Adjustable Block Program will not appear on the list.
+Also keep in mind that some of the projects here may already be fully subscribed.
+This list will be updated as projects opt to be added.